malikaiyer/syntax-sprint/EGDD.md

 - *Prior to the game, players need to be familiar with some syntax in Python*
 - *Prior to the game, players need to be familiar with some syntax in Java*
-- *Prior to the game, players need to be familiar with some syntax in JavaScript*
+- *Prior to the game, players need to be familiar with some syntax in C++*

 ## Assessment Measures

 - * Being able to beat the game *
-- * Being able to beat the game in a shortened time period (creating a new high score)*

 # What sets this project apart?